History of Baccarat

 may be declined, and it then passes to the next player

-player banker's winnings.
+player banker's winning coup.

-Mini-baccarat: Considered a relatively new version of the
+Mini-baccarat: A new version of the

 the players don't touch the cards they are dealt by the